• Home

 Thankfully, all of this talent hasn’t gone to waste as he was featured on Israel’s Got Talent this year.
 Check out his performance where he practically scares the hell out of the judges and audiences by twirling two kettlebells attached to a chain.
 I haven’t the slightest idea what anyone is saying but I’d be ducking right along with them!

 The really crazy stuff can be found in his Instagram feed.
 Don’t get wrong, there are videos of him doing standard kettlebell exercises.
-However, those are dwarfed by such insane things like balancing on a kettlebell handle and ripping a deck of cards in half.
+However, those are dwarfed by such insane things as balancing on a kettlebell handle and ripping a deck of cards in half.
 Surely his friends and family have to be thinking, “please be careful!”.

 Highlight Video